sg5g10/VBODE/README.md

 # Black-box variational inference for nonlinear ordinary differential equations

-This repository contains notebooks that demonstrate the application of variational inference for ODE models.
+This repository contains notebooks that demonstrate the application of variational inference for ODE models, supporting the above paper.
 Inference is carried using probabilistic programming platforms, `PyMC3` and `Pyro`.

 To make use of probabilistic programming we have embedded the `scipy.integrate.odeint` solver in the automatic differentiation software that `PyMC3` and `Pyro` uses: i.e. `Theano` and `PyTorch`.
 Through these notebooks we have shown various ways towads this embedding.
 Thus, this technique can be easily applied to other ODE solvers such as `diffeqpy` for example.
 Also, domain specific (such as ecology, synthetic biology, physiology etc) modelling software can be integrated with PPLs using this technique.

-## Background
-Familiarity with MCMC, ODE sensititivity analysis, inverse problems and automatic differentiation (or knowledge of Backpropagation algorithm) would be useful.

 ## Dependencies
-Generic scientific Python stack: `numpy`, `scipy`, `matplotlib`, `pandas`, `seaborn` and (optionally, for automatic Jacobians) `sympy`.
+Generic scientific Python stack: `numpy`, `scipy`, `matplotlib`, `seaborn` and (optionally, for automatic Jacobians) `sympy`.

 To install `PyMC3` read the following: https://docs.pymc.io/